Skip to ContentSkip to Navigation

 Application

-You can apply online in Studielink for both degree programmes.
+You need to apply online in Studielink for both degree programmes.
 You do not need to ask for permission from the academic advisor in advance.
+Before you start a Bachelor’s degree programme, you need to make sure that you choose the programme that suits you best in terms of difficulty and content.

 Are you already following either the Mathematics or Physics programme, and would you like to add another degree programme?
-In this case, contact your study advisor, as it is not possible to start a second programme in the middle of the academic year.
+In this case, contact your academic advisor, as it is not possible to start a second programme in the middle of the academic year.
 It is possible to discuss whether you could already join some course units, and together you can set up a good plan.

 Tuition fees